We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The human body already has a highly efficient cooling system: As perspiration evaporates, it draws heat away from the body.
 Wicking fabrics facilitate this process by distributing sweat evenly over the fabric, so that it dries more quickly.
 Despite devising cheats, such as menthol-like chemical coatings added to fabrics, companies have never actually improved upon the body’s natural cooling process.
-Designers at Columbia Sportswear have now made a fabric that does.
+Designers at Columbia Sportswear have now made a cooling shirt that does.

 The wicking polyester base of the Omni-Freeze ZERO T-shirt is embedded with thousands of 0.15-inch hydrophilic polymer rings (a men’s medium has more than 41,000 of them).
 As the base spreads sweat, the rings absorb moisture and expand into three-dimensional doughnuts.
 In order to swell, the rings require energy, which they gather as body heat.
-In tests, the shirt was up to 10 degrees cooler against the wearer’s skin than shirts made from any other material.
+In tests, the shirt was up to 10 degrees cooler against the wearer’s skin than cooling shirts made from any other material.

 Weight: 4.8 ounces